aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getRepeatItemsOnEachPrintedPage() {#getRepeatItemsOnEachPrintedPage--}

+<b>@deprecated.</b> Please use the 'repeatItemsOnEachPrintedPage' property instead.
 Indicates whether pivot item captions on the row area are repeated on each printed page for pivot fields in tabular form.

 ```javascript
 getRepeatItemsOnEachPrintedPage() : boolean;